top of page

 Hanmer Springs

 The Hanmer Springs Thermal Pools ($31 USD) is why people come to this eponymous town.
-It contains 22 pools, each containing varying minerals, water and heat, with the hottest topping out at a very soothing 42°C/107°F. After my stop over in Rotorua during my North Island New Zealand road trip, the idea of hitting another thermal pool was ok with me.
+It contains 22 pools, each containing varying minerals, water, and heat, with the hottest topping out at a very soothing 42°C/107°F. After my stopover in Rotorua during my North Island New Zealand road trip, the idea of hitting another thermal pool was ok with me.
 As it is all very healing I was hopeful it would help with my condition.

-Hey, in the end it wasn't the Blue Lagoon, but then again it wasn't $100 USD.
+Hey, in the end, it wasn't the Blue Lagoon, but then again it wasn't $100 USD.

 Lodgings: The Settlers Boutique Motel gets a 9.8 on Expedia.
 No matter what Mrs. AAR tells you, we’ve stayed in some pretty nice places, but I’ve never stayed in one that got a 9.8 on Expedia.com.
 With a price of $112 USD, I knew it wouldn't come with a private butler or a Rolls-Royce airport transfer.
-Though it did come with a well appointed interior and a very nice bathroom making it the nicest motel I've ever stayed in.
+Though it did come with a well-appointed interior and a very nice bathroom making it the nicest motel I've ever stayed in.
 Unfortunately due to a slightly sketchy internet and a bathroom mirror that was not located over the sink, I can only give the place a 9.7.

 Day 4 - 5